TE-Good/Kyogre/README.md

 ### About

-Kyogre is a displays (mostly) motiviational quotes through a the website http://kyogre-quotes.herokuapp.com/, or thorugh the cli.
+Kyogre is a displays (mostly) motiviational quotes through a the website http://kyogre-quotes.herokuapp.com/, or thorugh the CLI.

 ### How to use

 Once the repo is cloned;

-* To access the cli version, run `npm run cli`.
+* To access the CLI version, run `npm run cli`.
 * To run the front end and back end seperately, run `npm run front` & `npm run back`.